Shooter Takes Three Hostages At Biggest Veterans Home In The US

 A shooter took three hostages in a room of a sprawling veterans facility in Northern California on Friday after exchanging gunfire with deputies.

-Local authorities first received a report of shots fired at 10:20 a.m. at the Veterans Home of California in Yountville, according to Chris Chiles, a spokesman for the Napa County Sheriff's Office.
+Local authorities first received a report of shots fired at 10:20 a.m. at the Veterans Home of California in Yountville, according to Chris Chiles, a spokesperson for the Napa County Sheriff's Office.

 Authorities know the identity of the shooter but have not released his identity.
 Chiles said that the shooter initially had more than three hostages, but released some of them, declining to comment further.